 The Advanced Outpatient Year

 During this second full year of outpatient training residents continue to refine their outpatient management and psychotherapeutic skills.
 As patient care in UPA continues, the care of children and adolescents is emphasized.
-Residents now divide their time between UPA, the Fresno County Department of Behavioral Health, Kaiser Permanente and the psychiatric service at the Fresno County Jail.
+Residents now divide their time between UPA, the Fresno County Department of Behavioral Health, Kaiser Permanente and the integrated care program at the CRMC Ambulatory Care Center.
 While working in one of the regional clinics of Fresno County’s full-spectrum multidisciplinary community mental health system, residents will treat a wide array of patients with major mental illness.
 The uniquely multi-ethnic population of Fresno County creates an emphasis on cross-cultural psychiatry during this rotation.

 The Elective Block